 What is the difference between Lower and Upper Division?

 Lower Division is our social work pre-major.
-Students who start at UNC

-    Charlotte as freshmen or as a transfer student (after applying through UNC

-    Charlotte’s undergraduate admissions) declare a social work Lower Division

-    pre-major.
-Students must successfully complete general education courses and

-    our prerequisite courses in order to apply to Upper Division.
+Students who start at UNC Charlotte as freshmen or as a transfer student (after applying through UNC Charlotte’s undergraduate admissions) declare a social work Lower Division pre-major.
+Students must successfully complete general education courses and our prerequisite courses in order to apply to Upper Division.

 Upper Division is our social work BSW program major.
-Students apply to Upper

-    Division between February and July.
-Upper Division only begins each fall

-    semester.
-In Upper Division, students take two years of BSW courses and a

-    Field Education internship during senior year (second year of Upper

-    Divsion).
-Once students complete Upper Division (takes 2 years), they

-    graduate with their Bachelor of Social Work degree.
+Students apply to Upper Division between February and July.
+Upper Division only begins each fall semester.
+In Upper Division, students take two years of BSW courses and a Practicum Education internship during senior year (second year of Upper Divsion).
+Once students complete Upper Division (takes 2 years), they graduate with their Bachelor of Social Work degree.

 Our Upper Division program only begins in the fall semester of each year.

-    Admission to Upper Division must be granted before students are permitted to

-    take Upper Division courses in the BSW major.
-Upper Division Admission is a

-    selective process and not all students will be admitted, even if they have

-    met the minimum requirements for the program.
-Our application period is

-    February 1st – July 1st of each year with a fall (August) start date.
+Admission to Upper Division must be granted before students are permitted to take Upper Division courses in the BSW major.
+Upper Division Admission is a selective process and not all students will be admitted, even if they have met the minimum requirements for the program.
+Our application period is February 1st – July 1st of each year with a fall (August) start date.
 Applicants will be notified of admission decisions no later than August 1st.
 However, this is a rolling admission process.
-Applicants may be notified of

-    a decision much earlier than August 1st if they submit their application

-    prior to the deadline.
+Applicants may be notified of a decision much earlier than August 1st if they submit their application prior to the deadline.